fporrmann/storcli-check/README.md

-2020/03/30: Forked storcli-check from mtik00 to add additional changes:  BBU support, VMware support, etc.  I am only using the Python3 version of the script, and it is the only script I will be updating.
+2020/03/30: Forked mtik00/storcli-check to add additional changes:  BBU support, VMware ESXi support, --keepfiles and several usability tweaks.
+I am only using the Python3 version of the script, and it is the only script I will be updating.

 # storcli-check.py3
 `storcli_check.py3` is a Python 3-compatible script that will check your